monarch-initiative/graph-agent-devops/README.md

 /tmp/ga-ssh
 /tmp/ga-ssh.pub
 ```
-Make sure they have the right perms to be used:
+Make sure they have the right perms to be used in the docker image:
 ```
 chmod 600 /tmp/ga-ssh*
 ```